path23/acidcore-netlify-stack/README.md

 - Add a `NETLIFY_AUTH_TOKEN` to your GitHub repo.
 To do this, go to your user settings on Netlify and create a new [token](https://app.netlify.com/user/applications#personal-access-tokens), then add it to [your repo secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `NETLIFY_AUTH_TOKEN`.

+- You might need to modify the workflow permissions in your repository settings in the the Actions/General menu item.
+Choose "Read and write permissions" if you run into problems during deploys.

 Now that everything is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

 ### Getting Help with Deployment